ishikawatatsuki/sensor_fusion/src/utils/README.md

+## Description

-This directory contains several python scripts used for calculating errors between estimation and ground truth by defined metrics and geometry transformation functions.
+The `utils` directory contains several python scripts used for calculating errors between estimation and ground truth by defined metrics and geometry transformation functions.